International Game Technology PLC (IGT) CEO Marco Sala on Q1 2020 Results - Earnings Call Transcript

 Marco Sala

 You have to consider that our lotto was shut down and so lotto is entirely sold through tobacconists and was completely shut down.
 What I can tell you is that lotto, in the overall lotteries in the last week was minus 42% with lottery opened at the beginning of May.
 Also in this case, it was down more than 80% between the end of March and beginning of April.
-Then it has improved, especially for Scratch & Win that kept on improving on the tobacconists.
-And if we look at last week, Scratch & Win was minus 35%, but considering that Scratch & Win is distributed also through bars that were closed.
+Then it has improved, especially for scratch-and-win that kept on improving on the tobacconists.
+And if we look at last week, scratch-and-win was minus 35%, but considering that scratch-and-win is distributed also through bars that were closed.
 So starting this week, they will be open.
 And so we expect Scratch & Win to recover the next weeks.

 As we expect, lotto will improve progressively over the next weeks.
 Because to-date, also in terms of lockdown, there has been a relaxation also for citizens because the issue was not very much related to the tobacconists that were open, but the people who were locked down at home.
 So the mobility of the people was very limited.
 Now they could move, of course, respecting the health protocol that are common throughout the world.
 But we expect that the trend, considering this, will improve over the weeks.